 - The share of federally insured credit unions with positive net income in the first quarter of 2023 was highest in Nevada (100 percent) and Maine (98 percent).

 - The share was lowest in Delaware and Washington, D.C. (both 71 percent), followed by Arkansas, Mississippi, and New Jersey (all 74 percent).

 Tables and Downloads

 - 2023 Q1 Summary Tables (Accessible web page)

 - Download CSV for NCUA Quarterly Map Review - Economic Indicators Summary

 - Download CSV for NCUA Quarterly Map Review - Credit Union Indicators Summary

 For questions, comments, and/or suggestions about this page and the graphing functionality, please fill out our Website Feedback form.

-1 Data for the latest quarter are as of the public release date.
+1 Data are as of the 2023Q1 public release date.
 The definition of the “state” variable was modified with the 2022Q1 release.

 2 Overseas territories—Guam, Puerto Rico, and the Virgin Islands— are included in the calculations of the U.S. statistics and the maps and reported in the summary indicators tables at the end of this report.
 Due to the small number of credit unions in each, however, they are not represented in the text.